Artyz1/PCB-component-repository/README.md

 # PCB-component-recognition

 ## Electronic Components Classification
-This project aims to classify various electronic components (ECs) using a deep learning model based on the InceptionV3 architecture.
-The model is trained to identify different types of electronic components from images.
+This project aims to classify various images of printed circuit-boards (PCBs) depending on the nature of electronic components (ECs) attached to their surfaces, using a deep learning model based on the InceptionV3 architecture.
+The model is trained to identify different types of ECs from images of PCBs.
 The database with labeled images of various ECs on PCBs can be found [here](https://universe.roboflow.com/roboflow-100/printed-circuit-board).

 ## Introduction